ajoberstar/gradle-bintray/README.md

 model {
     bintray {
-        owner = 'my-user' // your bintray user or org repository = 'my-repo' // your bintray repo package = 'my-pkg' // your bintrary package publish = false // publish the files after upload to Bintray, defaults true }
+        owner = 'my-user' // your bintray user or org repo = 'my-repo' // your bintray repo pkg = 'my-pkg' // your bintrary package publish = false // publish the files after upload to Bintray, defaults true }
 }